-Whitehall is the political center yet full of history and is one of my favourite places in London.
+Whitehall is the political center of London and full of history. it's one of my favourite places in London.
 You may be familar with the area but this tour uncovers some hidden gems, little bits of the past that still survive.
 Once you understand some of that past you will look at London differently.
 We will encounter Big Ben, the Houses of Parliament, Westminster Abbey and Buckingham Palace.
 Walk past 10 Downing Street, home of over fifty Prime Ministers and meet the pelicans in St James's Park.
 From a swamp by the side of the river, to Henry VIII's Whitehall Palace to the centre of a great empire, fit the pieces together with Everyday London walks.

 A walk here is a perfect way to get your bearings before heading off to explore this exciting city on your own.

 I am committed to being available for one private tour every single day.
 However if booked at short notice the times when I am available will be very late or very early and prices start at 40 pounds.

 We thoroughly enjoyed our tour.
 From the booking process right through to the tour itself everything was very good.

 Andi was always very responsive to any questions that we had prior to the tour and was also flexible and gracious when we had to make rearrangements.

 The tour itself was very interesting and Andi's enthusiasm for the areas we visited and the stories he told was infectious -

 he clearly knows his stuff and loves his job!
 I would have no hesitation in recommending Everyday London Walks to both tourists and London residents alike.